symforce-org/symforce/README.md

 }  // namespace sym
 ```

 SymForce can also generate runtime Python code that depends only on `numpy`.

-The code generation system is written with pluggable `jinja2` templates to minimize the work to add new backend languages.
+The code generation system is written with pluggable [`jinja`](https://palletsprojects.com/p/jinja/) templates to minimize the work to add new backend languages.
+Some of our top candidates to add are TypeScript, CUDA, and PyTorch.

 ## Optimize from C++